 It’s been a long time since I whispered your name softly in your ear while you sat on your armchair with a book in front of you.
 You and your creased eyebrows hated such distraction.
-I want to make fun of you again by calling you Mr. Grammatically Correct.
+I want to irritate you again by calling you Grammatically Correct Arup.
 It is almost a month since we separated.
 Still your memories keep lingering in my mind.

 It feels odd to pen down a letter knowing that I shall never post it.
 Our houses are only a few lanes apart.
 I shall probably hand over this letter to your younger sister, Riya.
 She will silently tiptoe into your room and keep it on your study table.
 My letter will perhaps get lost in the pile of scattered books.
 Or you may pick it up, look at it from the corner of your eyes, and toss it back on the table.
 You said you didn’t want to meet me again.
 So, I assume my writing will not melt your heart.
 Your heart is not made of wax.
 It will not soften so soon.